SAR Operations in the Central Mediterranean

 The Ocean Viking is a cargo vessel conducting search and rescue activities in the central Mediterranean.
-The ship is chartered by SOS MEDITERRANEE and operated in partnership with the International Federation of Red Cross and Red Crescent Societies (IFRC).
+The ship is chartered and operated by SOS MEDITERRANEE in partnership with the International Federation of Red Cross and Red Crescent Societies (IFRC).

 The ship is owned by Hoyland Offshore AS.
 The flag state registry is Norway.
 It used to be an offshore supply and rescue ship for oil and gas industry in the North Sea, mainly in the Norwegian sector.

 The Ocean Viking is very robust and stable as it was built for the harsh conditions in the North Sea.
 Its maximum speed is 14 knots and it can maneuver quickly with bow, stern and an additional azimuth thruster under the bow.

 – One davit-launched fast rescue craft (FRC SOLAS);

 – Two davit-launched fast rescue boats (RHIB-type);

 Davits allow for quick and safe deployment of rescue boats while underway.

 SAR operations onboard the Ocean Viking were launched in August 2019.
 Previously, from February 2016 to December 2018, SOS MEDITERRANEE chartered the 77 meter long special purpose ship Aquarius, built in 1977 and owned by the shipping company Jasmund Shipping.
 Operated in partnership with MSF, the Aquarius rescued 29’523 people in distress.